dumbmatter/backboard/README.md

     Backboard.setPromiseConstructor(require('es6-promise').Promise);

 **Edge/IE**: works only if you use a third-party promises library with synchronous promise resolution (which [is not a good thing](http://blog.izs.me/post/59142742143/designing-apis-for-asynchrony)).
-If you want to go down that path, here's how to do it in Bluebird:
+If you want to go down that path, here's how to do it with Bluebird:

     const BPromise = require('bluebird');
     BPromise.setScheduler(fn => fn());